Books are a great way to exercise our brains.

 You are already good at this!

-When you read anything online, you are always either skimming or scanning to get the information.
+When you read anything online, you are constantly skimming or scanning to get the information.

 Apply that same technique to the book you are reading.